aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/cells-formatting/excel-themes-and-colors/_index.md

 ## **Get and Set Theme Colors**

 Aspose.Cells APIs provide features for customizing themes and colors.
-Below are a few methods and properties that implements theme colors.
+Below are a few methods and properties that implement theme colors.

 - Style.ForegroundThemeColor property can be used to set the foreground color.
 - Style.BackgroundThemeColor property can be used to set the background color.